Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### Prompt Tokens / Sampled Tokens / Completion

 These terms relate to how the AI uses tokens or units of data as input or output.
 A prompt token starts the model's data generation process, the model chooses sampled tokens during this process, and completion signifies the model's output following the prompt.

+## Q

+### Quantization

+Quantization is a model compression method that involves converting the weights and activations within an LLM from a high-precision data representation to a lower-precision one – without sacrificing significant accuracy.
+This means transitioning from a data type capable of holding more information, such as a 32-bit floating-point number (FP32), to one with less capacity, such as an 8-bit or 4-bit integer (INT8 or INT4).

 ## R